equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

         return html.Div() # return any Dash components here
 ```

 All elements in the layout function can be given a unique id by using the `ViewLement.register_component_unique_id` function.
+This is a requirement for using the components in Dash callbacks.

 ```python
     def inner_layout(self) -> Component: